For Julia with the bear claw on her shoulder

 I grabbed a tankful in Deming, and that got me into Willcox at around 0800 in the morning, maybe 0830.
 Maybe a little later.
 It was still cool, but the sun was getting up and it was looking to be another scorcher.
 I pulled into a gas ‘n’ go, picked up some water and climbed the overpass to hit the westbound 10 one more time.

-She was leaning against the steel railing at the top of the crossover.
+She was leaning against the steel railing at the top of the overpass.
 I didn’t know she was a she until I was past, of course, but in that split second of recognition I hit the binders and pulled off onto the shoulder.
 I figured since she had a small bag that I could strap it on the back and we’d be off post-haste.

 Instead, on the walk towards her I decided that I’d take my time.
 She was wearing dark sunglasses, so I couldn’t see her eyes.
 She was bundled up against the fresh morning air in an old army parka.
 A scarf covered her head.
 She had socks and sandals on her feet.
 She was holding onto a mesh bag filled with what looked like mail, or letters or documents of some kind.
 I didn’t ask any questions about that.